 Let’s dive into my top five marketing ideas for 2019 to ensure you are the right route to exceed your goals.

 Changing your CTA to appeal to your target market can skyrocket your conversion rate.

 Many B2B marketers unintentionally and unknowingly use a CTA (call to action) that sounds good but doesn’t actually appeal to the concerns and pain that their target market experiences.

-Remember that you’re solving a problem.
-Which means your CTA needs to do two simple things: Identify the problem and offer a solution.
+Remember, you’re solving a problem.
+This means your CTA needs to do two simple things: Identify the problem and offer a solution.

 To find out, simply make a list of some of your bigger and more lucrative competitors, and then visit their homepages, looking at the CTAs they use.

 Imagine, for instance, that you offer an email marketing service.
 You might go and compare yourself to MailChimp.